Why We Exist

 Our systemic process integrates these contemporary languages into traditional classroom literature such as novels, speeches, essays, plays, and poems for enhanced literacy.

-The CLI process is ideal for English, History, Social Studies, and Technology curricula.
+The CGI process is ideal for English, History, Social Studies, and Technology curricula.

 The Words Liive team provides customized solutions and products to education organizations.
 Our products are designed to address the needs of both teachers and students.
 Our clients are: